tenet-org/tenet-docs/docs/tokenomics/locking.md

 The longer you lock TENET for, the more veTENET you receive.

-The minimum amount of time to lock TENET for veTENET is 1 week with a maximum of 2 years.
+The minimum amount of time to lock TENET for veTENET is 2 weeks with a maximum of 2 years.

 The following table shows how much veTENET is received for the duration of the lock: